Hypercubers/hypercubing.xyz/docs/faq.md

 1. Learn how to solve a 3×3×3, ideally intuitively.
 There are plenty of tutorials online, although you should try it on your own first.
 It's a good challenge!
 2. Download [Hyperspeedcube](https://ajfarkas.dev/hyperspeedcube/) or use the [web version](https://hypercubing.xyz/hyperspeedcube/).
-3. Follow this video to get aquainted with the program:
+3. Follow this video to get acquainted with the program:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/drrTFs11sYQ?si=SC-PcLc7OWK0CR4v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>